 The Offer

-Identifying who your best customers are and where you can find them is only the first part of the equation.
-On top of that, you need to have an understanding of what kind of offers will resonate with that audience.
+Identifying your best customers and where you can find them is only the first part of the equation.
+You also need to understand what kind of offers will resonate with that audience.

 Fortunately, you should have already made a lot of progress towards answering this question.
-After all, understanding your customer’s needs and desires is one of the key considerations you need to address when identifying who those users are.
+After all, understanding your customers’ needs and desires is one of the key considerations when identifying those users.

 In the last section, we focused heavily on demographics and interests.
 Now, you need to ask yourself the following questions:

-A mistake that a lot of businesses make is designing offers based only around monetary value.
+Many businesses make the mistake of designing offers based only on monetary value.
 Offering your products at 50 percent off is fantastic, but it only works if people want those items in the first place.

 Here’s an example of how to develop an effective offer.
 In 2020, bikes became a hot commodity due to the COVID-19 pandemic.
 Since many people couldn’t use public transportation, they turned to bikes, scooters, skates, and other alternatives.